CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a solid skill description that clearly communicates its purpose and when to use it.
 It has good trigger term coverage and explicit 'Use when' guidance with a helpful exclusion clause.
-The main weakness is that the capability descriptions could be more granular—listing specific concrete actions rather than broad categories like 'debugging' and 'troubleshooting'.
+The main area for improvement is adding more specific concrete actions beyond the high-level categories of debugging, automation, and analysis.

 Suggestions

-Add more specific concrete actions such as 'set breakpoints, capture screenshots, inspect DOM elements, monitor console logs, profile page load times' to improve specificity.
+Add more granular concrete actions such as 'set breakpoints, capture screenshots, inspect DOM elements, monitor console logs, profile page load times' to improve specificity.

 DimensionReasoningScore